NithuNIthisha/college-demo/README.md

 # college-demo
-this is my first git
+this is my first repositort
+author- nithu